Deterministic Equations for Feedback Control of Open Quantum Systems

-This feedback protocol affects only the system's Hamiltonian; hence, the steady state can be obtained from Eq.~\eqref{eq: unconditional steady state for Result 2}.
-The analytical formula for the population of the excited state, $P_e \equiv \left<e|\rho_{ss}|e\right>$, is provided~\cite{SupMat} for the case $\Delta =0$, as a function of the bath parameters $\bar{N}$ and $\gamma$, as well as the feedback parameters $\lambda$, $\tau_0$, and $\tau_1$.
+\emph{Appendix: population inversion protocol ---} The feedback protocol considered in Example~1 affects only the system's Hamiltonian; hence, the steady state can be obtained from Eq.~\eqref{eq: unconditional steady state for Result 2}.
+A detailed derivation is provided in the Supplemental Material~\cite{SupMat}, which gives the analytical expression for the excited-state population $P_e = \langle e|\rho_{ss}|e\rangle$ at resonance ($\Delta = 0$) as a function of the bath parameters $\bar{N}$ and $\gamma$, and the feedback parameters $\lambda$, $\tau_0$, and $\tau_1$.
 By maximizing $P_e$ with respect to $\tau_1$, one obtains the optimal duration $\tau_1^{\text{opt}}$ for which the external drive should remain on.
 We find that